Towards Flexibility and Interpretability of Gaussian Process State-Space Model: Experimental Results

 \subsubsection{\textbf{Kink function dataset}}

 This dataset is generated from a dynamical system that is described by Eq.~(\ref{eq:kink_function})

-where the nonlinear, smooth and time-invariant transition function $f(\x_t)$ is called ``kink'' function, as depicted in Fig.~\ref{fig:KinkFunction} and Fig.~\ref{fig:KinkFunction_appx} in Appx.~\ref{appx:more_experimental_results}.
-Note that this test dynamical system has been widely used in the GPSSM literature to show the performance of the learned GP transition posterior \cite{lindinger2022laplace}.
+where the nonlinear, smooth and time-invariant transition function $f(\x_t)$ is called the ``kink'' function, as depicted in Fig.~\ref{fig:KinkFunction} (and Fig.~\ref{fig:KinkFunction_appx} in Appendix~\ref{appx:more_experimental_results}).
+It is noted that this dynamical system has been widely used in the GPSSM literature to verify the goodness of the learned GP transition posterior \cite{lindinger2022laplace}.